-(b) A faculty member will be permitted to elect the option if the total number of participants is less than twenty-two (22).
-In the event that the number of eligible faculty members who apply to begin the option the following semester exceeds the number of available openings under the cap, applicants with the most seniority as full-time Pratt employees will have priority.
+Up to five members will be permitted to begin participation in any given year, but in no event shall the total number of participants at any time exceed fifteen.
+In the event that the number of eligible faculty members who apply to begin the option the following semester exceeds the number of available openings, applicants with the most seniority as full-time Pratt employees will have priority.